 What might the Parsi “religion” have looked like if it weren’t for Western expansion and colonialism?
 The culture, at least not at this time, would not have bifurcated itself into discrete parts.
 It wouldn’t have become legalistic in its treatment of beliefs and ideas.
 It wouldn’t have so valorized written texts.
 We can’t say for sure what it would have looked like, but we do know what did happen and how it changed the face of Parsi culture irrevocably.
 And this is just one example of so many in which Western expansionists made the world look the way they wanted it to.
 In essence, both colonial missionism and “world religions” were born at the exact same time.

 Ideas are never without power.
 In this case, the category of religion permeated the world, designated who was “in” and who was “out,” and forced cultures far and wide to codify belief systems in response to Western concepts.
 It is for this reason that Peter Harrison has called the development of world religions “the projection of Christian disunity onto the world” (1990: 174).
-None of this developed because religion exists in the hearts, the minds, or the genes of men.
-Religion is not a thing—it is no natural type that exists outside our imagining.
+None of “religion” developed because of a specific quality existing in the hearts, the minds, or the genes of humans.
+Religion is not a thing that exists outside our imaginations.
 Religion as we understand it today was imagined—in some ways very intentionally constructed—by powerful men no more than a few hundred years ago today.

-In response to my claims about the construction of religion, people often ask if the category can still be useful, since even given that religion was born of tumultuous political times and colonial interests, it appears to be a functioning part of our society today.
-The flaw in this question however is the assumption that religion is a more accurate category today than it once was.
+Might the category of religion still be useful in spite of its colonial origins?
+This is a common question people ask me when I tell them the idea of religion is kind of a sham.
+The flaw in this question however is its assumption that religion is a more accurate category today than it once was.
 But it isn’t.
 It’s still just very wrong.

-Let me begin to demonstrate why by returning to an example of modern discourse I shared earlier in this article.
-Sam Harris has said that “[t]he danger of religious faith is that it allows otherwise normal human beings to reap the fruits of madness and consider them holy” (2005: 73).
+Let me demonstrate why by turning to an example of the modern discourse on religion.
+Sam Harris, a devout Atheist and critic of religion, has said that “[t]he danger of religious faith is that it allows otherwise normal human beings to reap the fruits of madness and consider them holy” (2005: 73).

-I agree with Harris and his ilk that fundamentalism is problematic, and I even agree with Harris that we shouldn’t universally respect all religious beliefs (2005: 15).
-But, like many of Harris’s opponents have pointed out countless times (e.g.), this isn’t necessarily what “religion” entails.
-And, since I’ve just demonstrated that the category of “religion” is a mere construction anyway, nothing is necessarily what religion entails.
+I agree with Harris that fundamentalism is problematic.
+I even agree with Harris that we shouldn’t universally respect all religious beliefs (2005: 15).
+But, like many of Harris’s opponents have pointed out countless times (e.g.), irrational faith isn’t necessarily what “religion” entails.
+We might think that because people like Harris say it often enough, but it’s simply not if you look at the world of “religion” with even a shred of respect for complexity or nuance.
+What’s more, since we now know that the category of “religion” is a mere construction anyway, nothing is necessarily what religion entails.
 Not ritual, not faith, not gods, not allegiance to certain principles or texts, not dogmatism.
 Actually nothing.

 It is worth noting that of all the scholars who have studied and tried to define religion over the past two centuries, virtually none of them agree about what it is.
-Some theorists, like Alfred North Whitehead, think religion is what a person does with their own “solitariness” (1996: 15-16)—that is, within their own personal relationship with existence.
-Others like Bronislaw Malinowski think religion remediates anxieties (1944).
-Some like Ernest Becker say it’s a response to your fear of death (1973).
-Some like the famed Emile Durkheim prefer a more sociological definition of religion and say that religion is a public phenomenon (2012).
+Alfred North Whitehead thinks religion is what a person does with their own “solitariness” (1996: 15-16).
+Bronislaw Malinowski thinks religion remediates anxieties (1944).
+Ernest Becker says it’s an instinctive response to the fear of death (1973).
+Emile Durkheim prefers a more sociological definition of religion and says that religion is a public phenomenon that glorifies society (2012).
 Some says it’s power, like everything else (Schaefer 2015).
 Some take a more mainstream approach and say it has something to do with organizing around supernatural, or what Kevin Schilbrack calls “superempirical” beliefs (2010; 2013).
-Thousands upon thousands of scholars have studied religion and only very recently begun to wonder if the reason they can’t agree is because they’re barking up an impossible tree.
+Thousands upon thousands of scholars have studied religion without consensus.
+They have only very recently begun to wonder if the reason they can’t agree is because they’re barking up an impossible tree.